IBM-Cloud/ansible-collection-ibm/docs/ibm_cis.rst

 Parameters
 ----------

-  name (True, str, None)
+  location (True, str, None)
-    (Required for new resource) A name for the resource instance
+    (Required for new resource) The location where the instance available

   parameters (False, dict, None)
     Arbitrary parameters to pass.
 Must be a JSON object

-  resource_group_id (False, str, None)
+  name (True, str, None)
-    The resource group id
+    (Required for new resource) A name for the resource instance

   tags (False, list, None)